 Founded by the renowned mariner and businessman Tim North, the company was instrumental in developing and implementing positive changes to protect and showcase Australia’s Great Barrier Reef.
-Tim advocated and campaigned for the use of permanent moorings to be installed throughout the marine park.
-His goal was to minimise the environmental impact caused when a vessel drops its anchor.
+Tim heavily advocated and campaigned for the use of permanent moorings to be installed throughout the marine park.
+The goal was to minimise the environmental impact when a vessel drops its anchor.

 The installation of mooring block anchoring systems became widespread to limit the damage vessels cause when visiting the natural wonder.

 Moving into the present, North Marine are working towards a new method for anchoring vessels on the Great Barrier Reef.
-Our modern boat mooring design leaves a tiny environmental footprint on the seafloor, with minimal disturbance to the surroundings.
+Our modern boat anchorage design leaves only a tiny footprint on the seafloor, with minimal disturbance to the surroundings.